kldorseyNU/sensor_emulator/README.md

     python serial_emulator.py --file file --sample_time time

-For IMU: the sample_time is modifiable by writing to the "registry" using -
+For IMU: the sample_time is modifiable by writing to the "registry" using -V and including the appropriate VectorNav string

 file imu-data.txt